willyko/temp/src/bin/linux/LinuxGethReadme.md

 x86 (64 bit) Linux binary has been included by default but if you are running MIPS/ARM architecture then you can download and replace the GETH binary in this directory with the appropriate one from: https://geth.ethereum.org/downloads/

-The current version of GETH included is v1.8.21 (Byzantium Revert)
+The current version of GETH included is v1.8.22 (Can'tstantinople)